besovadevka/besovadevka-basic-nodejs-2021Q2/caesar-cipher-cli-tool/README.md

 1.2 You can also clone only the needed branch, just write in the terminal:
 git clone https://github.com/besovadevka/besovadevka-basic-nodejs-2021Q2.git -b caesar-cipher-cli-tool
 1.3 To fork press the fork button on Github.
-2. Move to caesar-cipher-cli-tool folder through the terminal:
+2. Move to besovadevka-basic-nodejs-2021Q2 directory through the terminal:
+cd besovadevka-basic-nodejs-2021Q2
+3. Then move to the caesar-cipher-cli-tool directory:
 cd caesar-cipher-cli-tool
-3. Install all dependencies:
+4. Install all dependencies:
 npm i
-4. Write your own commands to caesar CLI!
+5. Write your own commands to caesar CLI!
 For example: node caesar -s 18 -a encode

 ### Remember!
 You must refer to the program through the name "caesar".